 If your kidneys stop working, a dialysis machine can be used to remove waste from the blood and manage your fluid levels.
 In some cases, dialysis may be temporary, but it can also become permanent.

 Dealing with the pain and other symptoms that accompany a serious chronic or life-altering illness is difficult.
-Our hospital-wide Supportive Care Program provides a team approach to “palliative” care – care that focuses on relieving the pain and other symptoms of a serious illness – at the same time the patient is receiving curative treatment.
+Our hospital-wide Palliative Care Program provides a team approach to “palliative” care – care that focuses on relieving the pain and other symptoms of a serious illness – at the same time the patient is receiving curative treatment.

 Treatments for End-of-life Stage